Mohaiminul-SQA/Manual-Testing-Project/README.md

 ![Test Cases Design](https://github.com/Mohaiminul-SQA/images-for-sqa/blob/main/design.png)

 ## Test Cases Execution

 This stage involves the actual execution of test cases and the recording of the results.

 ![Test Cases Execution](https://github.com/Mohaiminul-SQA/images-for-sqa/blob/main/execution.png)

 ## Bug Report in Redmine

 If any issues or defects are identified during test case execution, they are documented in a bug report.
-Bug Report were written both in .doc file and in Redmine.
-Each Bug Id is coming from Redmine Bug ID.
+Bug Reports were written both in the .doc file and in Redmine.
+Each Bug ID is coming from Redmine Bug ID.

 ![Bug Report](https://github.com/Mohaiminul-SQA/images-for-sqa/blob/main/Bug%20Report.png)